There’s a lot going on at the GBHS Museum and the Wheeler Farmstead, so you can expect to see This ‘n’ That here on the site from time to time.

 The compact disc containing the digital photographs has arrived at the Museum, and the video will follow once completed.
 FYI: Colonel William Brown of Newsboy Statue fame was one of the founders of the Fish Hatchery.

-Display a Scarecrow in October to Scare Away the Pandemic!
+Display a Scarecrow this fall to Scare Away the Pandemic!

-Once again this October, the GB Historical Society is encouraging families across the Berkshires to put up a scarecrow to show solidarity in the fight against the pandemic.
+Once again, the GB Historical Society is encouraging families across the Berkshires to put up a scarecrow to show solidarity in the fight against the pandemic.
 Become a symbol of hope!

 Imagine a scarecrow on every front porch, front lawn, or business window.
 Join in the fun by making it a family event with your kids or grandkids.
 Separately yet together, let’s show the world that we’ll beat this pandemic.